maedbhk/MIT-Projects/conferences/neuroimaging_sex_gender.md

 ---
-title: Exploring Sex and Gender Issues in Neuroimaging Research: Insights from Science to Society
+title: Exploring Sex and Gender Issues in Neuroimaging Research.
+Insights from Science to Society
 ---
 Hyang Woon Lee, MD, PhD Organizer
 Professor of Neurology, Ewha Womans University School of Medicine